tonyday567/box/readme.md

 The key to understanding this library is to resist having to choose a single frame of reference and, instead, focus on the types.

-A `Box m c e` unifies the functorial wrapper `m` of the emitter and committer, which is what really makes it a functional box. `m` can be IO but is also often Software Transactional Memory (STM) which is the sanest environment for concurrent programming in all of the codingshpere.
+A `Box m c e` unifies the functorial wrapper `m` of the emitter and committer, which is what really makes it a functional box.
 Boxes can often be hooked together at this level for useful efficiencies.

-Boxes have a monoidal instance.
-They can be mappended together to form a new box and complexity stays constant.

 A Box is also a [profunctor](https://bartoszmilewski.com/2019/03/27/promonads-arrows-and-einstein-notation-for-profunctors/) and, to quote Bartos, a profunctor can be used to glue together two categories.
 A Box.Transducer, a stateful stream converter with a Category instance, can be used to connect up a box to create a sound compositional building block for arbitrarily complex problems.